bitmover-studio/bitcoin-giveaway-manager/README.md

 `var index_number = decimal % competitors.length;
 var winner = competitors[index_number];`

-For additonal winners, the past winners are removed from the list and one more digit is added from the `blockhash`.
+For additional winners, the past winners are removed from the list and one more digit is added from the `blockhash`.
 A maximum 30 was added to avoid working with big numbers.

 If you find this useful  , please refer this tool in upcoming giveaways